gajzzs/DazImo/README.md

 # DazImo - Pomodoro Timer & Productivity Stopwatch

-Simple stopwatch and promodoro timer for focused session.
+Simple stopwatch and pomodoro timer for focused session.

 The main features are the background gradients and colors.
 I want to make sure they're actually helpful for users.